Skip to content

 New ideas are subject to a competitive process that eliminates those that are less fit or less desirable.
 Those that survive are ‘designs’ that become the basis for new ideas in a continuing process of creation.
 This process results in higher functionality and more complexity.
 This applies to almost all fields of endeavor and to life itself.

-Due to the generous support of Honors College alumnus Thomas Wielenga ’78 and his wife Sue, the college is launching a research scholars program in his name.
-The program will provide funding to 2nd-year Honors College students seeking a research opportunity to expand their learning beyond the classroom under the mentorship of MSU’s illustrious faculty.
+Due to the generous support of Thomas Wielenga and his wife Sue, the Honors College has launched a research scholars program in his name.
+Since 2019, the program has provided funding to second-year Honors College students seeking a research opportunity to expand their learning beyond the classroom under the mentorship of MSU’s illustrious faculty.

-Wielenga then worked as a consultant and expert in the field of vehicle dynamics and accident reconstruction.
+Wielenga then worked as a consultant and expert in vehicle dynamics and accident reconstruction.
 He used the ADAMS mechanical simulation program to accurately model the dynamics of vehicles rolling over during vehicle crashes.

 Faced with these many tragedies, Wielenga said he thought of a way to prevent these accidents by activating the brakes in a certain way.
 He patented the technology in 1998 and licensed it to braking suppliers and automotive companies.
 His anti-rollover braking system is now on most sports utility vehicles.
 Today, the technology saves around 1,000 lives a year.